ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

 ---
 ## Function - AWS IAM: Detach User policies
 Removes the specified managed policy from the specified IAM user.
 Parameter aws_iam_user_name is an IAM user name.
-Parameter aws_iam_policy_names (optional) is  a comma separated  list of IAM policy names.
-Parameter (optional) aws_iam_arns is a comma separated list of IAM policy arns.
+Parameter aws_iam_policy_names (optional) is  a comma-separated  list of IAM policy names.
+Parameter (optional) aws_iam_arns is a comma-separated list of IAM policy arns.

 Note: A user can have embedded inline policies, which the function also deletes.
 One of the parameters, aws_iam_policy_names or aws_iam_arns, is required to be set.